-On 20 March 1933, just weeks after Hitler had come to power in Germany, Himmler announced in the national press:
+On 20 March 1933, just weeks after Hitler came to power in Germany, Himmler announced in the national press:

 On Wednesday 22 March 1933 the first concentration camp will be opened in the vicinity of Dachau.
 It can accommodate 5,000 people.
 Here will be gathered together the entire Communist and, as much as necessary, the [left wing] Reichsbanner and Social Democratic Party functionaries who threaten the security of the state, since in the long term it is impossible and draining for the state to house them in government prisons.
 It has become clear that it is not viable to leave these people free, as they continue to make trouble and disturb the peace.
 We have adopted this measure, undeterred by paltry scruples, in the conviction that our action will help to restore calm to our country and is in the best interests of our people.